-Apostasy and Cinema as Confessional Space
+Apostasy and Cinema as a Confessional Space, by Liz Chege

 The familiar orange papaya blush of a Nairobi sunset flooded the wooden floor in union with the television’s purple glow, as trees rustled by the window.